Markov processes on time-like graphs: Time-like graphs

 \subsection{Time-like graphs with no co-terminal cells (NCC-graphs)}

-We will define a subfamily of time-like graphs with properties that fit well with a probabilistic structure, to be presented later.
+We will define a subfamily of time-like graphs, with properties that fit well with a probabilistic structure, to be presented later.
 We will give two definitions of time-like graphs with no co-terminal cells (NCC-graphs) and then we will show that the definitions are equivalent.
-Each definition is more useful than the other one in some technical arguments.
+Each definition is more useful than the other one in some technical arguments. \begin{definition} (i) We will say that time paths $\sigma(j_1, j_2,\ldots, j_{n})$ and $\sigma(k_1$, $k_2,\ldots, k_{m})$ are \textit{co-terminal} if $j_1 = k_1$ and $j_{n} = k_{m}$.